 Browsers like Google Chrome, Firefox, Safari, Opera, and Microsoft Edge are widely popular and used by billions of people.
 In our daily life, browsers are the most used application on our computers.
 For this reason, it is necessary that we choose a browser that safeguards us from malicious attacks.
-We can also manually set privacy settings (Web Browser Secure Settings) for our browser, to get the desired secure behaviour without moving to a new browser.
+We can also manually set privacy settings (Web Browser Secure Settings) for our browser, to get the desired secure behavior without moving to a new browser.

 Alternatively, we can choose a browser which has a very strong privacy and security settings to protect its users, by limiting the type of websites they can visit.
 Tor(The Onion Router) Browser was specially designed to keep its user anonymous and untraceable while they surf.
 The Tor browser policy is very aggressive and prevents users from browsing script heavy websites.
 Before considering Tor as your default browser, make sure you understand its pros and cons.
 If you frequently visit responsive websites, then Tor is not the best match for you.
 You can read The Verge’s article How to use the Tor Browser’s tools to protect your privacy to learn more about Tor’s usage.
 Read Tor (anonymity network) Wikipedia to learn more about the Tor Project.